mynameisvinn/Docker-for-Data-Scientists/README.md

 *`-d` indicates detached mode.
 *`-p` binds ports between container and your local machine.

+## shell
+to shell into docker, do `docker run -it mynameisvinn/ipython`.

 ## stop active containers
 do `docker stop $(docker ps -a -q)`